mamun2519/workshop/react-design-patterns/readme.md

 - **Re-renders All Consumers When Context Changes** – Even if only part of the context changes, all consuming components render.
 - **Not Ideal for High-Frequency Updates** – If data updates frequently (e.g., real-time stock prices), Context API may cause - performance issues.
 - **Complex Debugging**– If multiple contexts exist, debugging can become challenging.

+## Compound Components

+The Compound Component Pattern in React allows multiple related components to work together as a single unit.
+Instead of passing multiple props to control child components, compound components communicate implicitly through context or React’s children prop.

+This pattern is useful when you want to design flexible, reusable UI components that allow users to compose them in different ways.

+When to Use Compound Components?
+(Use Cases)

+Building UI libraries – Tabs, Accordions, Dropdowns, Modals, etc.
+Designing flexible, reusable components – Form controls, Wizards.
+When multiple components share a common state – Controlled components.
+Improving code readability & maintainability – Reducing prop drilling.